People

 • Vivian Zhang -> Wageningen U (wur.nl) (NSERC summer student 2022)

-• Prerana Balasubramanian (Mitacs Globalink summer intern 2022)
+• Prerana Balasubramanian (Mitacs Globalink summer intern 2022), at UMass Amherst

 • Sara Zamani (MSc, Dec 2021)